 Education Beyond the Classroom

 The SUSI program promises several benefits to students.
 First, because SUSI program organizers carefully screen the participating startups, the risks of interning at a small, untested company are minimized.
 The SUSI program collaborates with the chosen startups to design internships with specified responsibilities and concrete opportunities for student involvement within the company.
 Each intern also has an assigned SUSI mentor—from either the Caltech faculty or the Office of Technology Transfer and Corporate Partnerships—who maintains regular contact over the summer and following the student’s return to campus in the fall.
-Finally, the SUSI program provides a direct $3000 stipend to each intern (separate from the compensation the intern receives from the startup) to use toward the cost of housing and transportation, along with suggestions to identify short-term rental opportunities for the summer.
+Finally, the SUSI program provides a direct $4000 stipend to each intern (separate from the compensation the intern receives from the startup) to use toward the cost of housing and transportation.

 Identifying the Next Generation of Talent